Learning Compact Boolean Networks: Experimental Details

 \paragraph{Hyperparameters}

 We list detailed hyperparameter settings in \cref{tb:hyperparams}.
-The original hyperparameter is adopted for DiffLogicNet and TreeLogicNet.
+For DiffLogicNet and TreeLogicNet, we use the hyperparameters from their original implementations.

-For resampling, we employ an exponential moving average (EMA) with momentum $\rho = 0.99$ and a stability threshold $\epsilon = 5 \times 10^{-4}$ across all experiments.
-The resampling patience $T$ is tuned based on the size of the model; larger models have larger $T$.
-Adaptive discretization is applied only to convolutional models, using the same EMA momentum $\rho = 0.99$, stability threshold $\epsilon = 5 \times 10^{-4}$, and a fixed patience $T = 200$.
+For resampling, we use an exponential moving average (EMA) with momentum $\rho = 0.99$ and stability threshold $\epsilon = 5 \times 10^{-4}$ in all experiments.
+The resampling patience $T$ is tuned by model size, with larger models using larger patience values.
+Adaptive discretization is applied only to convolutional models, using the same EMA momentum $\rho = 0.99$ and stability threshold $\epsilon = 5 \times 10^{-4}$, with fixed patience $T = 200$.

-For tiny, small and medium convolutional models, resampling is enabled during the first $400\,\mathrm{K}$ training steps, then it is disabled and adaptive discretization is activated.
-For the large convolutional model, resampling is performed for $500\,\mathrm{K}$ steps, followed by adaptive discretization for the remainder of training ($200\,\mathrm{K}$ steps).
+For tiny, small, and medium convolutional models, resampling is enabled for the first $400\,\mathrm{K}$ training steps and is then disabled when adaptive discretization begins.
+For the large convolutional model, resampling is enabled for $500\,\mathrm{K}$ steps, followed by adaptive discretization for the remaining $200\,\mathrm{K}$ steps.